 - Social Security and Medicare taxes (FICA)

 - State and local income tax (if applicable)

-Federal income tax is based on an employee’s Form W-4, Employee’s Withholding Allowance Certificate.
+Federal income tax is based on an employee’s Form W-4, Employee’s Withholding Certificate.
 Your employee fills out Form W-4 when they are first hired.
-On Form W-4, employees can claim withholding allowances.
+On Form W-4, employees can claim dependents or make withholding adjustments.